bhargav-parashar/tree-traversal/README.md

                 Returns undefined if value is already present, otherwise returns the updated tree after value is insterd.
 - find(val)   : Checks the tree for the input value and returns the value if found otherwise returns undefined.
 - BFS()       : Performs BFS Traversal and returns values of visited nodes in an array.
+- DFSPreOrder() : Performs pre-order DFS Traversal and returns values of visited nodes in an array.

-Will be adding DFS traversal method in future commits.
+Will be adding in-order and post-order DFS traversal methods in future commits.